 What is a Blue Badge and what's involved in getting one?

-Last year (2012) I worked as a Blue Badge guide to the Olympic sights in London.
+In 2012 I worked as a Blue Badge guide to the Olympic sights in London.
 That was fun and challenging — getting a behind-the-scenes look at the many sports venues and learning about their construction.
-It was good that I was able to guide in the Olympic sights as overall tourism was down in London last year.
+It was good that I was able to guide in the Olympic sights, as overall tourism was down in London that year.

 Is there anything that makes a Rick Steves group different from another tour?

-Rick Steves groups are generally better informed, more interested and better prepared for what's in store than many other tour groups.
-I once asked some tour members why they thought this was the case and they replied that it was possibly because many of our people watch public television, which is apparently more edifying and educational than the commercial channels!
-Others suggested that Rick's philosophy draws an open minded people who are curious about everything.
+Rick Steves groups are generally better informed, more interested, and better prepared for what's in store than many other tour groups.
+I once asked some tour members why they thought this was the case, and they replied that it was possibly because many of our people watch public television, which is apparently more edifying and educational than the commercial channels!
+Others suggested that Rick's philosophy draws open-minded people who are curious about everything.
 Whatever the reason, our groups are a pleasure to work with and a major reason why I enjoy working for Rick Steves.